 One last thing to remember about a 401(k) through an employer — the money that the employer contributes might not be yours until a vesting period is complete.
 This can take several years, depending on the company policy.
 Your contribution, however, is 100% yours from day one.

-If these five tips seem too overwhelming, some employers, banks, and credit companies provide financial education (as well as yo girl, because um that's what I do for a living!)
-Deserve is not only an excellent platform for individuals to establish credit — they also value credit education for their customers.
+If these five tips seem too overwhelming, some employers, banks, and credit companies provide financial education (as well as yo girl, because um that’s what I do for a living!)
+Deserve is not only an excellent platform for individuals to establish credit — but they also value credit education for their customers.

 Adulting is often overwhelming.
 It’s okay if you don’t have all these things figured out right now.
 But following the steps above will set you up for incredible financial success — and I’m here with you every step of the way.